MRtrix3/MRtrix3.github.io/ismrm_demo_2021.md

 Feel free to browse through our [documentation](/documentation) to get started!

-☞ If you run into issues with the installation, please reach out to us on the [Community forum](https://community.mrtrix.org/) so we can get it sorted *before* the demonstration.
+☞ If you run into issues with the installation, please reach out to us on the [Community forum](https://community.mrtrix.org/) so we can get them sorted *before* the demonstration.